awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_2_Cost_and_Usage_Governance/README.md

-# Level 100: AWS Account Setup
+# Level 100: Cost and Usage Governance

 ## Introduction
- This hands-on lab will guide you through the steps to create and setup an initial account structure, and enable access to billing reports.
-This will ensure that you can complete the Well-Architected Cost workshops, and enable you to optimize your workloads inline with the Well-Architected Framework.
+ This hands-on lab will guide you through the steps to implement cost and usage governance.
+The skills you learn will help you control your cost and usage in alignment with your business requirements.

 ## Goals
-- Implemenet an account structure
-- Configure billing services
+- Create a Cost Optimization team to monitor usage, cost, and enforce policies
+- Implement IAM Policies to control usage
+- Implement AWS Budgets to notify on usage and spend

 ## Prerequisites
-- Multiple AWS accounts (at least two)
+- An AWS Account
-- Root user access to the master account

 ## Overview
 - Lab Guide.md the guide for this lab
 - Checklist.md best practice checklist related to this lab
 - /Code Code including CloudFormation templates related to this lab
 - /Images referenced by this lab

 ## Permissions required

-- Root user access to the master account
-- [./Code/master_policy](./Code/master_policy) IAM policy required for Master account user
-- [./Code/member_policy](./Code/member_policy) IAM policy required for Member account user
+- [./Code/IAM_policy](./Code/IAM_policy) IAM policy required for this lab

 ## License